Prescription Drug Assistance Programs

 There are many drug assistance programs available to people with epilepsy who meet specific criteria for the individual program and health care providers.

-- Call the Epilepsy Foundation affiliate in your area to see if they have a medication assistance program.
+- Call the Epilepsy Foundation affiliate or Epilepsy Alliance of America member in your area to see if they have a medication assistance program.

 - Visit the Partnership for Prescription Assistance Program to search programs for the desired drug in relation to location and certain patient eligibility criteria.